Schrausser/Ptolemy-s-table-of-chords/chords_time.md

 # chords_time.md
-Timeline and *names* of the most important historical protagonists and sources from 600 BC to 1600, including  *ab urbe condita* or *anno urbis conditae AVC* and *Anno Hegirae AH*.
+Timeline and *names* of the most important historical protagonists and sources from 600 BC to 1600, including  *ab urbe condita* or *anno urbis conditæ AVC* and *Anno Hegiræ AH*.
 ~~~
 BC	AD	AVC	AH	name			from	to		tr.